exasol/public-knowledgebase/Database-Features/how-to-determine-idle-sessions-with-open-transactions-except.md

 **DISCLAIMER
 An Auto-Commit is not always set for executions in Snapshot-Mode.
 Thus, in the case of snapshot execution, this solution can lead to false-positive read locks.**

-**=> We recommend to use caution when developing watchdog scripts which automatically kill all critical read locks**
+**=> We recommend to use caution when developing watchdog scripts which automatically kill all critical read locks.**

 For Database versions `up to 7.0` the query can be found in